Davy-71993/doctapp-ud/README.md

-# DoctApp UG - Health Super-App
+# DocApp UG - Health Super-App

-DoctApp UG is a modern, full-stack web application designed to be an all-in-one health super-app for Uganda.
+DocApp UG is a modern, full-stack web application designed to be an all-in-one health super-app for Uganda.
 It connects patients, specialists, and administrators through a unified platform, streamlining healthcare management from appointment booking to health data tracking.

 ## ✨ Features